Ellen DeGeneres to end U.S. talk show after 19th season

-DeGeneres, 63, will discuss the decision on Thursday's show with guest Oprah Winfrey, theentertainment publication said.
+DeGeneres, 63, will discuss the decision on Thursday's show with guest Oprah Winfrey, the entertainment publication bit.ly/3y8hhwn said.

 “When you’re a creative person, you constantly need to be challenged – and as great as this show is, and as fun as it is, it’s just not a challenge anymore,” DeGeneres said in the interview.